- 1-1/2 cups all-purpose flour

 - 1/2 teaspoon vanilla extract

-- Maple syrup and confectioners' sugar
+- Maple syrup and confectioners' sugar, optional

 - In a bowl, whisk the first five ingredients.
 In another bowl, whisk egg, cheese, milk, orange peel, orange juice, melted butter and vanilla until blended.
 Add to dry ingredients; stir just until moistened.